About Lark Lane Pottery Classes in Liverpool

 Lark Lane Pottery daytime and evening pottery classes have a friendly community feel and are open to beginners and experienced potters.

 The Pottery is part of the Lark Lane Community Centre at the Old Police Station on Lark Lane, postcode L17 8UU.
 The Pottery is accessed from the first door on the side street, Sefton Grove.
 The pottery is located in the old cells so the layout can be a little impractical, but workable, at busy times.

 The pottery classes are run by John Parker (who has been there for many years) and John Ayling (who joined relatively recently).
 Between us we have over 60 years experience.

 What we offer

 We provide space, tools and equipment for you to realise your projects in clay.
-We provide facilities for working on the wheel (7 spaces) and for hand-building by coiling, 'slabbing' or modelling (9-10 spaces).
-We use red earthenware clay body and generally try to offer this ‘soft’ for throwing and 'firm' for hand-building.
+We provide facilities for working on the potters wheel (7 spaces) and for hand-building by coiling, 'slabbing' or modelling (9-10 spaces).
+We use a red earthenware clay body and generally try to offer this ‘soft’ for throwing and 'firm' for hand-building.

-Saturday 12-2pm 3-5pm
+Saturday 12.30-2.30pm and 3-5pm